uwescience/shablona/README.md

 to port your code into other projects and collaborate with other users of this eco-system.

-To use it as a template for your own project, you will need to clone this repository into your computer and follow the instructions at the [bottom of this page](#using-shablona-as-a-template).
+To use it as a template for your own project, you will need to follow the instructions at the [bottom of this page](#using-shablona-as-a-template).

 First, let me explain all the different moving parts that make up a small scientific python project, and all the elements which allow us to effectively